San Diego-Chicago flight diverts after apparent engine fire

 A maintenance crew in New Mexico’s largest city will inspect the plane, the company said.

+Lynn Lunsford, a spokesman for the Federal Aviation Administration, said the agency would look into the incident but did not release further details.

-A spokesman for the Federal Aviation Administration and a spokeswoman for the Albuquerque airport did not immediately return messages seeking comment.
+A spokeswoman for the Albuquerque airport did not immediately return a message seeking comment.